 If you have grown butternut squash in summer it is the best time, October to November, to harvest mature butternuts.

-As like pumpkins or gourds, butternuts are grow in spring or summer.
+Like pumpkins or gourds, butternuts are grown in spring or summer.

 Hot summer weather is the best time to flourish butternut vine and it takes 3-4 months to fully mature.